speculatrix/zbx-backup/README.md

 8. Since v0.6 I've replace '-x' and '-m' options with one '-b|--backup-with' which sets backup utility - mysqldump or xtrabackup.
 Old option saved to compability, but you shouldn't you it anymore.
 8. Option __'--save-to'__ sets location where will be saved final archive file.
 It has default value: current folder.
 9. Option __'--temp-folder'__ sets folder for temporary files.
 It's nessecery and must be ready to accept all MySQL data for all saving procedure time.
 It has default value: /tmp.
-10. Option '--exclude-tables' can be use to exclude some tables from database backup.
+10. Option '--exclude-tables' can be use to exclude some tables from database backup (supports only mysqldump).
 It has two present: 'data' and 'config'.
 The first excludes all zabbix large tables, contains data like 'history' and 'trends' (15 total in Zabbix 3.4), and the second saves all other tabases.
 Tables list forming dynamically with next regular expression:
 ```bash
 "^(history|acknowledges|alerts|auditlog|events|trends)"
 ```